DNS for Services and Pods

 of the Service.

-“Headless” (without a cluster IP) Services are also assigned a DNS A record for
+(without a cluster IP) Services are also assigned DNS A and/or AAAA records,

-Services, this resolves to the set of IPs of the pods selected by the Service.
+Services, this resolves to the set of IPs of all of the Pods selected by the Service.

 Clients are expected to consume the set or else use standard round-robin